-Depending on who you ask, Team B's attempts to make this happen either compelled them to steal the engine from NiGHTS or create content that looked very similar to it; regardless, Yuji Naka saw this version of the game, went bananas and threatened to quit Sega if Team B's engine wasn't scrapped entirely.
+Depending on who you ask, Team B's attempts to make this happen either compelled them to use the engine from NiGHTS or create content that looked very similar to it; regardless, Yuji Naka saw this version of the game, went bananas and threatened to quit Sega if Team B's engine wasn't scrapped entirely.
 The stress of having to complete a game from absolute scratch in only a few months made the project head, Chris Senn, contract pneumonia.
-Told that he would only have six months to live if he kept working at his current pace, he left the project and the game as a whole was cancelled, as it could no longer release by the holiday season.
+Told by his doctor that he'd quite literally die within months if he kept working at his current pace, he left the project and the game as a whole was cancelled.
 With no 3D Sonic to speak of, Sega decided to port over Sonic 3D: Flickies' Island (known in the West as Sonic 3D Blast) in its stead.

 Watch the 4worlds demo footage here and the hilariously ironic commercial here.
-For more detail on the game's development, see the three-part video series by YouTuber miiyouandmii2, and Sonic Retro's comprehensive guide which includes characters, stories, scripts, and artwork.
+For more detail on the game's development, see this three-part video series by YouTuber miiyouandmii2, as well as and Sonic Retro's comprehensive guide which includes information on characters, stories, scripts, and artwork.

 As a sidenote, this game was at one point meant as a tie-in for a proposed live-action film called Sonic the Hedgehog: Wonders of the World.
 The plot of the movie would have involved Sonic and Robotnik escaping from Sonic X-treme into the real world.
 In addition, there was also a Christmas Episode based off the animated show Adventures of Sonic the Hedgehog titled "An X-Tremely Sonic Christmas" in order to promote the new game as well.
 However, instead of being scrapped like the proposed live-action film, the Christmas episode was simply renamed "Sonic Christmas Blast" after the game's cancellation.